FelixOnline/v2/content/articles/2013-11-15-dont-be-agnostic-about-interfaith.md

 subtitle: >
   Umar Nasser, President of Ahmadiyya Muslim Students Association, on matters of interfaith
 date: "2013-11-15 02:26:21 +0000"

 # Attributes from Felix Online V1
 id: "4068"
 old_path: /comment/4068/dont-be-agnostic-about-interfaith
 aliases:
  - /comment/4068/dont-be-agnostic-about-interfaith
+imported: true
+comments:
+ - A very well written and thought provoking pieceThoroughly well presented case for Interfaith I hope the events in Interfaith week are as engaging as this article May God alleviate the plight of all those suffering due to their faith creed etc

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true